linfengfrank/EE2211-Tutorials-AY2526-Sem1/README.md

 ---
 ## 🖥️ Pre-Tutorial 2 Setup Guide

 Welcome!
-Before attending the tutorial, please make sure you have installed and configured the required software.
-This ensures that you can smoothly follow along with the hands-on exercises.
+Before attending **Tutorial 2**, please make sure you have installed and configured the required software.
+This ensures that you can smoothly follow along with the tutorial questions.

 <!-- ## ⚠️ Pre-Session Setup (Important!) -->